 - 1. Prescription drugs approved by the Food and Drug Administration that are: - a.
 Purchased from a licensed participating pharmacy; - b.
 Dispensed in accordance with the prescription of the treating Physician; and - c.
 Prescribed for a Medically Necessary and covered treatment of an Illness or an Injury. - 2.
 Diabetic supplies.
 The Plan provides coverage for diabetic supplies such as insulin syringes and needles, sugar test tablets, sugar test tape, diabetic test strips, and acetone test tablets.
 If insulin and needles/syringes are dispensed at the same time, only one copayment will be applicable, even if the insulin and needles/syringes are on separate prescriptions. - 3.
 Up to 6 doses per month for medications related to sexual dysfunction (Viagra, Cialis, and Levitra only) if prescribed by your Physician. - 4.
-Tobacco cessation products if you enroll in the Quit Coach program. - 5.
+Tobacco cessation products if you enroll in the BlueCross BlueShield tobacco cessation program. - 5.
 Self-injectibles when acquired at retail and Walgreens Specialty Pharmacy. - 6.
-Prenatal vitamins. - 7.
-Pain medications, up to the following 30-day retail quantity limits:
+Prenatal vitamins.